 Grade:

 1. Grade: Select the type of grading used for this activity.
-If "scale" is chosen, you can choose the scale (pass/fail, satisfactory or separate and connected ways of knowing) from the "scale" dropdown.
-If using "point" grading, you can then enter the maximum grade available for this activity.
+If "Scale" is chosen, you can choose the scale (Default competence scale, Pass/Fail, Separate and Connected ways of knowing, and Alpine Levels) from the "scale" drop down list.
+If using "Point" grading, you can then enter the maximum grade available for this activity.

-5. Blind marking: Blind marking hides the identity of students from markers.
-Blind marking settings will be locked once a submission or grade has been made in relation to this assignment.
+5. Anonymous submissions: Anonymous submissions hide the identity of students from markers.
+Anonymous submission settings will be locked once a submission or grade has been made in relation to this assignment.

-7. Use marking allocation: If enabled together with marking workflow, markers can be allocated to particular students.
+8. Use marking allocation: If enabled together with marking workflow, markers can be allocated to particular students

 Common module settings:

-1. Visible: Show will make the assignment visible for students.
-Hide will make it invisible for students.
+• Hide from students: will make it invisible for students.

 2. ID number: Setting an ID number provides a way of identifying the activity for grade calculation purposes.